brixybrice/Resolve-ALE-Export/README.md

 ## Installation

 Copy the script file into the Workflow Integration Plugins folder and restart DaVinci Resolve.
+Make the folder if not already there.

 ### macOS
-/Library/Application Support/Blackmagic Design/DaVinci Resolve/Workflow Integration Plugins/
+`/Library/Application Support/Blackmagic Design/DaVinci Resolve/Workflow Integration Plugins/`

 ### Windows
-%PROGRAMDATA%\Blackmagic Design\DaVinci Resolve\Support\Workflow Integration Plugins\
+`%PROGRAMDATA%\Blackmagic Design\DaVinci Resolve\Support\Workflow Integration Plugins\`

 After restarting Resolve, the script is available in:
-Workspace → Workflow Integration
+`Workspace → Workflow Integration`

 ---